Moving Ball

 A ball is placed somewhere on the grid.
 Each second, the ball moves 1 place in the direction of its current cell.

-What is the minimum number of cells you have to change, such that the ball will remain on the grid forever, no matter where the ball is initially placed?
+What is the minimum number of cells you have to change, such that the ball will remain on the grid forever, no matter where the ball is initially placed.

 Input

-The next n lines contains m characters.
-Where the j-th charcter on the i-th line represents the direction of cell (i, j).
+The first line contains integers n,m, which denote the dimensions of the grid.
+The next n lines contain m characters, where the j-th character on the i-th line represents the direction of cell (i, j).

 Output

-One line, containing an integer representing the total number of cells you need to change.
+The total number of cells you need to change.

 Constraints

-• 2 \le n, m\le 200
+• 1 \le n,m \le 200

 Example 1